betelgeuse-1333/paramount-plus/deliverables/discussion.md

 **A few conscious decisions I made:**\
 -- I mix of OO and procedural approaches as is my style.
 While not perfect I took some extra time to adhere to DRY and encapsulation and separation of concerns principles.
-While not perfect,, I tried to avoid being overly _quick and dirty_.\
+While not perfect, I tried to avoid being overly _quick and dirty_.\
 -- With more time I would have cleaned up the module that processes the jsonl files, as I think it could have been broken up into a few more pieces.\
 -- I spent a lot of time mulling the approach to processing the jsonl files.
 The easy option